iHRIS/iHRIS/docs/admin/install.md

 server.rewriteBasePath: true
 ```
-**Note**
+!!!
+Note
     There is also a docker installation here https://opensearch.org/docs/latest/opensearch/install/docker/